Tool Comparisons

 2. WeTransfer — the fast default

 WeTransfer earned its position.
-The free tier is genuinely useful, the upload speeds are consistent, and the recipient experience is so smooth that you can send a link to a 60-year-old executive and they'll figure it out without instructions.
+The upload flow is simple, the brand is familiar, and the recipient experience is so smooth that you can send a link to a 60-year-old executive and they'll figure it out without instructions.

 Where it falls short: